New Federal COVID-19 Vaccine Site Open In Tampa

 “We can’t forget about our bus drivers.
 We can’t forget about our lunch ladies.
 We can’t forget about our principals,” said Moskowitz.

-Officials say beginning this week, shuttles will be avaailable to help people get to the new greyhound vaccination site.
+Officials say beginning this week, shuttles will be available to help people get to the new greyhound vaccination site.

-“Working together, reaching out to our neighbors, taking care of each other and making sure over the coming weeks that everybody can get vaccinated,” said Castor.MORE NEWS: Residents React To New Federal COVID-19 Vaccine Site
+“Working together, reaching out to our neighbors, taking care of each other and making sure over the coming weeks that everybody can get vaccinated,” said Castor.MORE NEWS: Georgia To Receive Johnson & Johnson Vaccine, Open Five Additional Vaccination Sites

 The new federal site will be open from 7 a.m. to 7 p.m., every day of the week.